buildkite-agent oidc

 Optional claims

-Generate these additional claims by adding --claims to the buildkite-agent oidc request-token command.
+You can generate additional optional claims by adding --claims to the buildkite-agent oidc request-token command.
+The --claims option can also take multiple values.

 Claim Description